robotframework/robotframework/doc/python/PythonTutorial.rst

   norm and highly recommended) and you close the block simply by returning to the earlier indentation level.

-* Note also that this ``hello`` function is actually already a valid keyword for Robot Framework!
+* Notice also that this :code:`hello` function is actually already a valid keyword for Robot Framework!

 * A function with arguments is not that more complicated: